Antropocenas: žmonijos poveikis Žemei

 Definition of the Anthropocene

-Term "Anthropocene" (from Greek. anthropos – “man”) refers to the proposed era in which human activity has a global impact geological and ecosystems processes.
-Although official approval from the International Commission on Stratigraphy is still awaited, the term is widely used both in scientific fields (geology, ecology, climate research) and in the public sphere.
-It suggests that the collective impact of humanity—fossil fuel burning, industrial agriculture, deforestation, mass species introductions, nuclear technologies, etc.—is leaving long-lasting traces on the Earth's layers and on life, likely comparable in scale to previous geological events.
+The term "Anthropocene" (from Greek anthropos – "human") refers to the proposed epoch in which human activity has a global impact on geological and ecosystem processes.
+Although official approval from the International Commission on Stratigraphy is still awaited, this concept is widely used both in scientific fields (geology, ecology, climate studies) and in the public sphere.
+It suggests that humanity's overall impact—fossil fuel burning, industrial agriculture, deforestation, mass species introduction, nuclear technologies, etc.—leaves long-lasting traces in Earth's layers and life, likely comparable in scale to previous geological events.

 Key markers of the Anthropocene:

-• Altered biogeochemical cycles, especially the carbon and nitrogen cycles.
+• Altered biogeochemical cycles, especially carbon and nitrogen cycles.

 • Widespread biodiversity loss and biotic homogenization (mass extinctions, invasive species).

-• Geological traces, such as plastic pollution or nuclear fallout layers.
+• Geological traces, such as plastic pollution or layers of nuclear fallout.

-In the wake of these changes, scientists are increasingly arguing that the Holocene epoch—which began about 11,700 years ago with the end of the last ice age—has transitioned into a qualitatively new “Anthropocene” stage, dominated by human forces.
+Following these changes, scientists increasingly argue that the Holocene epoch—beginning about 11,700 years ago after the last Ice Age—has transitioned into a qualitatively new "Anthropocene" stage dominated by human forces.

-2. Historical context: Human influence accumulates over millennia
+2. Historical context: humanity's impact accumulates over millennia

 2.1 Early agriculture and land use

-Humanity's impact on the landscape began with Neolithic Revolution (~10,000–8,000 BC), when nomadic food gathering was replaced in many regions by agriculture and animal husbandry.
-Clearing forests for fields, irrigation projects, and the domestication of plants and animals reshaped ecosystems, promoting sediment erosion, and altering local soils.
-While these changes were significant, they were mostly local or regional in scale.
+Human impact on landscapes began with the Neolithic Revolution (~10,000–8,000 BCE), when in many regions nomadic food gathering was replaced by farming and animal husbandry.
+Deforestation for fields, irrigation projects, and domestication of plants and animals reshaped ecosystems, promoted sediment erosion, and altered local soils.
+Although these changes were significant, they mostly occurred at local or regional scales.

-From the end of the 18th century fossil fuel (coal, oil, natural gas) fueled industrial production, mechanized agriculture, and global transportation networks.
-This Industrial Revolution has accelerated greenhouse gas emissions, intensified resource extraction, and fueled global trade.
-Human populations have grown dramatically, as have demands for land, water, mineral resources, and energy, transforming Earth's change from a local or regional scale to a near-planetary one.
-[1].
+Since the late 18th century, the use of fossil fuels (coal, oil, natural gas) has driven industrial production, mechanized agriculture, and global transport networks.
+This Industrial Revolution accelerated greenhouse gas emissions, intensified resource extraction, and promoted global trade.
+The human population grew dramatically, as did demands for land, water, mineral resources, and energy, transforming Earth's changes from local or regional scales to an almost planetary scale [1].

 2.3 The Great Acceleration (mid-20th century)